-Other e-commerce integration solutions worth to be mentioned: Acquire, etc.
+Other e-commerce integration solutions that we should mention: Acquire, etc.

-Ecommerce integration, in a nutshell, has a huge impact on daily operations and ecommerce success.
-As long as a third-party solution makes sense for your business, don’t regret the money invested to integrate it into your ecommerce site as the long-term benefits it brings are worth it.
+E-commerce integration, in a nutshell, has a considerable impact on daily operations and e-commerce success.
+As long as a third-party solution makes sense for your business, don’t regret the money invested in integrating it into your e-commerce site, as the long-term benefits it brings are worth it.